-Camping in Manali: Experience the Manali Trance Under The Starry Sky
+Camping in Manali: Experience Manali's Beauty Under The Starry Sky

 In the laps of the green valley of Beas, surrounded by high mountain peaks, the resort town of Manali is a part of the Kullu district in Himachal Pradesh.
 It draws tourists throughout the year to its scenic landscapes and multitudes of adventures.
 The valley is often referred to as the 'Valley of Gods' and was named after the Hindu lawgiver Manu.
 One of the many adventures the town offers, camping in Manali has been the most sought after.
 Manali offers a number of camping adventures like riverside camps, night camps, trekking camps and adventure camps.
 If a camping trip has been on your mind for some time, then here is your perfect guide for execution.